 5) Read other useful blogs

 To get context for how the best blogs are promoted, read other blogs to see what is relevant to you.
-Look at directories like Technorati to see what blogs generate interest and participation.
+Check out some of the top blogs to see what blogs generate interest and participation.

 6) Link your blog to your website

 Do you have social media buttons at the bottom of your blog to encourage readers to share?
 Do you have contact information in your author section so the reader can contact you directly?
 Do you have your website information linked to your blog?